 What Does a Sound Healing Session Look Like?
 A Step-by-Step Guide for the Curious

-Do you lie there awkwardly?
+Do you lie there awkwardly while someone bangs a drum?

-Is it like a concert?
+Is it meant to be like a concert?

 Do you have to chant or do anything embarrassing?

-A sound healing session usually takes place in a calm, cozy environment—think yoga studio, wellness centre, meditation room, or even someone’s living room.
+A sound healing session usually takes place in a calm, cozy environment - think yoga studio, wellness centre, meditation room, or even someone’s living room.

 Yoga mats or massage tables